Frequently Asked Questions

 - The costs involved in moving.

-There may be other expenses in specific transactions; always ask your conveyancer for details of anything which may arise in your particular purchase.
+There may be other costs in specific transactions; always ask your conveyancer for details of anything which may arise in your particular purchase.

 There are various websites that can assist you to calculate some of these costs.

-First home buyers may be eligible for a Commonwealth Government grant (the First Home Owners Grant) and for a rebate of stamp duty.
-The RevenueSA website has useful information and calculators for the First Home Owners Grant and stamp duties concessions.
+First home buyers may be eligible for a Commonwealth Government grant (the First Home Owners Grant).
+The RevenueSA website has useful information and calculators for the First Home Owners Grant and other grants which may be applicable.

 What are the costs of selling a property?

-Fees and disbursements for a conveyancing transaction will vary, depending on the nature of the transaction and if any special matters need to be attended to.
-A conveyancer can provide a quote for their services.
+Fees and charges for a conveyancing transaction will vary, depending on the nature of the transaction and if any special matters need to be attended to.
+A conveyancer should be able to provide a quote for their services.